-Warframe features over forty different playable frames as of August 2020, and few of them are truly bad picks.
+Warframe features over forty different playable frames as of August 2021, and few of them are truly bad picks.
 Most frames are useful in one situation or another.
 But some Warframes stand above the pack for their powerful abilities and utility across a wide variety of mission types.
-Here are my picks for the top ten Warframes in the game right now.
+Here are my picks for the top 10 Warframes in the game right now.

 Protea’s kit makes her a jack-of-all-trades, capable of healing allies, generating resources, locking down areas, and doing massive burst damage with her ult.
 There’s really nothing like activating her four, spamming grenades and turrets for a few seconds, then getting all your energy back to do it again.
 Equip mods that increase ability cast speed for maximum fun.

-One of the most complicated Warframes in the game, Octavia’s abilities are all built around her Mandachord, a fully-functional music sequencer.
+One of the most complicated Warframes in the game, Octavia’s abilities are all built around her Mandachord: a fully-functional music sequencer.
 Her Resonator and Mallet offer powerful debuffs, and Metronome grants her and her allies a range of useful benefits like increased movement speed, multishots, and bonus melee damage — if you’re able to move to the music, that is.
+Her skill ceiling and narrow focus on damage over support put her in the middle of this list, but she’s honestly hard to compete with in terms of raw power.

 - Warframe: Heart of Deimos Takes Stumbling Steps in the Right Direction